lynskey08/Data-Representation-and-Querying-API-Project/README.md

 > #####Main Page

-The Api will have a main page with a listing of all the library name's in County Galway.
+The Api will have a main page with a listing of all the library name's in County Galway in a dropdown Library button.
 When the user clicks the name of a library, it will link you to the page with all the information of that library.

 > #####Single Library Page's Information